Recurring Events

 <label><input type="radio" name="repeat" value="year" />Yearly</label>

-• Select input, without 'Monthly' and 'Yearly' options:
+• Select input, without the 'Monthly' and 'Yearly' options:

 <select name="repeat">